bufbuild/buf/README.md

 - **Selectable configuration**: of the exact lint and breaking change configuration you want.
-  While we recommend using the defaults, Buf allows you to easily understand and select the exact set of lint and breaking change checkers your organization needs.
+  While we recommend using the defaults, Buf allows you to easily understand and select the exact set of lint and breaking change rules your organization needs.

-  Buf provides [40 available lint checkers](https://docs.buf.build/lint-checkers) and [54 available breaking checkers](https://docs.buf.build/breaking-checkers) to cover most needs.
+  Buf provides [40 available lint rules](https://docs.buf.build/lint-rules) and [54 available breaking rules](https://docs.buf.build/breaking-rules.md) to cover most needs.
 We believe our breaking change detection truly covers every scenario for your APIs.

 - **Selectable error output**: By default, Buf outputs `file:line:col:message` information